kalaspuffar/secure-quick-reliable-login/README.md

 Some of these areas are not my speciallity so all help / merge requests are welcome.

-Thank you for your time
+Thank you for your time.

 ## Usage